 Amelia had dated the usual high-school classmates, but nothing worked out.
 She was attractive by all accounts, but not overly interested in men, though one man had caught her attention.

 Jacques defiantly led the way through the dark, damp grass.
-Estelle and Amelia, holding hands, followed.
+Estelle and Amelia followed, holding hands.
 The fire had started in the middle of the night, and none of them had properly rested.
-Furthermore, the smoke was polluting their lungs and taxed their oxygen supply.
+Furthermore, the smoke was polluting their lungs and had taxed their oxygen supply.

 Estelle’s pace was a fraction ahead of her sister’s.
 Next, Rémy walked alone.
-Several times he thought he heard something unusual in the bush, and braced for an encounter: nothing of the sort occurred.
+Several times he thought he heard something unusual in the bush, and braced for an encounter, but nothing of the sort occurred.
 Further behind were Beatrice and Leon, with less determined steps than their comrades.

 “Hurry,” Jacques barked to the group.
 “Papa’s house is close.”

 A helicopter passed above the group.
-For a brief moment they were illuminated by a searchlight, but the light moved on.
-The helicopter disappeared.
+For a brief moment they were illuminated by a searchlight.
+The party froze, but the light moved on.
+Close call.
+The helicopter disappeared with the search light painting zigzags in front of them.

 All of their eyes watered, and a few times they had to stop because the older three had trouble breathing.
 Leon, Beatrice, and Rémy coughed a lot.
 Then their shoes became wet from the dew forming in the wild grass and foliage.
 There was collective moaning from everyone, except Jacques.
 “Almost there.
-Honest.”
+Honest,” he assured them.

 Finally, they were there.